Set up your mop bucket and mop wringer. Fill the bucket with COLD water and add the correct amount of detergent.

 proceed to mop the floor, dragging the mop in the direction of the

-Clean your equipment - Store equipment and supplies
+- Clean your equipment and store the equipment and supplies.

 Always use COLD water, never HOT.